Eric Foner: Writing on the Reconstruction Era

-In a 2009 essay, Foner pondered whether Reconstruction might have turned out differently.
+In a 2009 essay, Foner pondered whether Reconstruction might have turned out differently:

-It is wrong to think that, during the Civil War, President Lincoln embraced a single "plan" of Reconstruction. ...
+It is wrong to think that, during the Civil War, President Lincoln embraced a single "plan" of Reconstruction. [...]
 Lincoln had always been willing to work closely with all factions of his party, including the Radicals on numerous occasions.
-I think it is quite plausible to imagine Lincoln and Congress agreeing to a Reconstruction policy encompassing basic civil rights for blacks (as was enacted in 1866) plus limited black suffrage, along the lines he proposed just before his death. ...
+I think it is quite plausible to imagine Lincoln and Congress agreeing to a Reconstruction policy encompassing basic civil rights for blacks (as was enacted in 1866) plus limited black suffrage, along the lines he proposed just before his death.

 Foner published a short summary of his views on Reconstruction in The New York Times in 2015.

-Secession and the Soviet Union
+Writing on the Soviet Union

-As a visiting professor in Moscow in the early 1990s, Foner compared secessionist forces in the USSR with the secession movement in the US in the 1860s.
+As a visiting professor in Moscow in the early 1990s, Foner would write about the broad interest in free markets among both his students and the Soviet public.
+He attributed these feeling with a mixture of historical illiteracy about the importance of the labor movement in the United States in the economic success of the nation and the mistaken creation of a white collared workforce, who's vision of capitalism he compared to Thomas Paine.

+Foner would compare secessionist forces in the Soviet Union with the secession movement in the US in the 1860s.
 In a February 1991 article, Foner noted that the Baltic states claimed the right to secede because they had been unwillingly annexed.
 In addition, he believed that the Soviet Union did not protect minorities while it tried to nationalize the republics.
 Foner identified a threat to existing minority groups within the Baltic states, who were in turn threatened by the new nationalist movements.

+In his 2001 address as president of the American Historical Association Foner would argue the emergence of the Cold War was propelled by an aversion to the Economy of the Soviet Union.

+Writing on the September 11th Attacks

+Foner was invited to contribute to an article in the London Review of Books published 3 weeks after the September 11th Attack.
+Foner opened his contribution writing "I’m not sure which is more frightening: the horror that engulfed New York City or the apocalyptic rhetoric emanating daily from the White House.".

-Popular publications and documentaries
+Other publications and media appearances

 In a New York Times op-ed, he criticized President Donald Trump's tweet calling for the preservation of Confederate monuments and heritage, stating that they represented and glorified white supremacy rather than collective heritage.
-According to historian Timothy Snyder, Foner was the first to associate the storming of the Capitol on January 6, 2021 with section three of the Fourteenth Amendment to the Constitution.
+According to historian Timothy Snyder, Foner was the first to associate the January 6 United States Capitol attack with section three of the Fourteenth Amendment to the Constitution.

-Media appearances

-Foner has made multiple appearance on shows such as The Colbert Report and The Daily Show to discuss US history.
+Foner has made appearances on shows such as The Colbert Report and The Daily Show to discuss US history.